The former Chelsea star says he was unfairly portrayed as greedy and a "cheat," and also confirmed he turned down offers from MLS.

-Cole moved the Serie A runners-up on a two-year deal a fortnight ago, after a trophy-laden eight seasons at Stamford Bridge.
+The former England international moved the Serie A runner-up on a two-year deal earlier this month after a trophy-laden eight seasons at Stamford Bridge.

-Cole also revealed he rejected offers from MLS in order to join Roma, who finished 17 points behind champions Juventus last term.
+Cole also confirmed he rejected offers from MLS in order to join Roma, which finished 17 points behind champion Juventus last season.

-"It's a big club they came second last year when I spoke to the manager the desire they showed to win the Scudetto was something that I wanted to be part of.
+"It was the ambition of the club," he said of his decision to move to the Stadio Olimpico.
+"It's a big club.
+They came second last year.
+When I spoke to the manager, the desire they showed to win the Scudetto was something that I wanted to be part of.

 "I had a few offers from lower-league teams, a few in America, but I'm not ready to give up and just enjoy the life and sit on a beach — I'm here to win.
 I've had a lot of success in my career and I don't want to stop.
 I'm 33 and getting older, yes, but the determination and the desire to fight is still there."